jalen002/Big-Macs/README.md

 the correct data.

 ## Improvements
-We need to have more unit tests for NodeJS server written to have better code coverage and also more tests for the UI as well.
+I need to have more unit tests for NodeJS server written to have better code coverage and also more tests for the UI as well.

 ## Available Scripts